kenny-evitt/wffls.github.io/docs/resources/dnf.repo.md

 ### Parameters

 * state: The state of the resource.
 Required.
 Default: present.
 * file: name of the file in /etc/yum.repos.d/.
 Required.
+The file _must_ exist already.
 * name: name of the repo.
 Required.
 * description: A short description of the repo.
 Optional.
 * baseurl: URL location of the repo.
 Optional.